frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-02-13-Image Analytics Solution for Workplace Safety & Health Audit-2019.md

 6. Create a workspace (with enough storage space).
   * Cloud Solution - compute engine & cloud storage
-  * Edge computing on mobile or other devices like Nvidia Jetson TX series (optional)
+  * Edge computing on real-time video or other devices like Nvidia Jetson TX series (optional)

 7. Get the data.